Waking up from surgery can feel strange, but knowing what to expect can help you feel more in control.

 Your dietitian can also give you powdered protein or carbohydrate supplements.
-You sprinkle it on foods and add it to drinks.
+You sprinkle it on foods and add them to drinks.

 Helping you to breathe

 Some operations might cause a lot of swelling in the neck area.
-In these cases your surgeon might make a hole in your neck for you to breathe through.
+In these cases, your surgeon might make an opening in your neck for you to breathe through.
 This is called a stoma or tracheostomy.
 You usually only have this for a few days until the swelling goes down.

 After a few days you will be up and about more.
 Gradually you will start to feel better.
 Soon you will be able to eat.
 At first you will find it easier to have lots of very small meals rather than 3 large meals a day.
 The hospital dietitian will give you help and advice with managing your diet.